Perfect In Case of Slips or Falls!

 Midland, North Carolina

 Midland is a town in southern Cabarrus County in the U.S. state of North Carolina.[1]
 Located in the Charlotte region of North Carolina, Midland is a 30-minute commute to uptown Charlotte.
 The name of the town is derived from its location approximately halfway between Charlotte and Oakboro on the railroad line.
-As of July, 2014, the town population was 3,507.[3]
+The population was 3,073 at the 2010 census.

 Visitors and new residents to the area are often surprised to learn the local pronunciation of the town's name.
 In local parlance, "Midland" is pronounced as a spondee, with nearly equal verbal emphasis on both first and last syllables.
 Other Midlands around the country, including those in Texas and Michigan, are generally pronounced with emphasis on the first syllable.
 While Midlanders may refer to "MID-lind," Texas, they themselves live in "MID-LAND," North Carolina.